vanle2000/Chronic-disease-risks-in-US/README.md

 3. Feature availability checks
 4. Model summary after training
 5. Feature importance after training

-I like this dashboard because it connects analytics with machine learning in a practical way.

 ## Notebook and machine learning phase